CompEpigen/pubARID1A/README.md

 ## Overview

 - `code/`: Contains R scripts for data analysis, figure generation, and statistical tests.
-- `data/`: Contains the raw data used in the analysis.
 - `LICENSE`: This repository is licensed under the [MIT License](LICENSE).
 - `renv.lock`: List of R packages and dependencies needed to run the code.